tytydraco/yessleep/out/Have_you_met_the_Pearly_King.md

 “Alright?”
 My new neighbour, with false tanned skin and giant gold hoop earrings asked me.
-I watched as she pushed a buggy into the lift where a toddler in tracksuit that matched hers was sipping juice from a sippy cup.
+I watched as she pushed a buggy into the lift where a toddler in a tracksuit that matched hers was sipping juice from a sippy cup.
 “Yes.
 Thank you.”
 I avoided her heavily eye lined gaze and kept my focus on the lift door.
 “You just moved in?”
 “Yes.”